developer-zebra/developer-zebra-site/src/stagenow/5-3/about/index.md

 ### Added in v5.1

-**Supports MX 10.3, which adds the following major features and enhancements**:
+**Support for MX 10.3, which adds the following major features and enhancements**:

 * **New [App Manager](../csp/app) feature**:
  * Allow/Disallow individual app upgrades